 In any sort of wind though, we find that the flame blows out and then the unit errors.
 You are supposed to wait 10 minutes before resetting it, which would mean it’d take hours to heat your water up if it faults a few times.

-So far, we have resorted to putting a chair up against the hot water unit vent (not quite touching it) as this stops the air moving and it blowing out, but it really, really sucks.
+Initially, we resorted to putting a chair up against the hot water unit vent (not quite touching it) as this stops the air moving and it blowing out, but it really, really sucks.

 Looking online this is a hugely common issue, and for us another reason why the electric version would be amazing, running through a big inverter to a nice set of lithium batteries.
 Yes, it will draw a lot of power, but its not for long and a good solar system will replenish it in no time.